How Much Does It Cost to Install a Transfer Switch for a Generator? (2023 Update)

 Homeowner’s insurance should cover a transfer switch because it’s a fixed part of the home, but it won’t have coverage under every circumstance.
 Many events like fires or burst pipes are standard in an insurance policy, but extreme weather events like floods, earthquakes, or hurricanes often require additional coverage.

 Can I Install a Transfer Switch Myself?

-While you may feel comfortable installing a transfer switch yourself, you should never attempt to do so.
-Working on an electrical panel is extremely hazardous even for experienced DIYers, so you must hire an insured professional.
-An expert electrician will be able to efficiently and safely install the new system and even help take care of permits.
-Plus, they can guarantee that you’re choosing an appropriate package for your home.
+While you may feel comfortable installing a transfer switch, you should never attempt to do so.
+Working on an electrical panel is extremely hazardous, even for experienced DIYers, so you must hire an insured professional.

 If extended power outages are more than a once-in-a-lifetime occurrence in your area, it’s worth it to research a transfer switch for your home.
-With this pricing guide, you now have a basic starting point to begin your search for the ideal setup for your home.
+With this pricing guide, you now have a starting point to begin searching for the ideal home setup.
 But before buying the first one that fits your budget, talk to a knowledgeable electrician to understand viable transfer switches and other options for your home so you can make the most informed decision.

 Featured Image Credit: Lutsenko_Oleksandr, Shuttertock